teemow/Blog/source/_posts/2004-03-21-risk-assessment.markdown

 The book then includes a template and some questions to ask for financial risk analysis.
 The template has the different stakeholder groups on the y-achsis and the different risks on the x-achsis (e.g. forex rate, interest rate, commodity price, equity&amp;funding, ...)

-&lt;b&gt;Interest rate risk&lt;/a&gt; is something that can be managed specifically and also applies for equity investors.
+**Interest rate risk is something that can be managed specifically and also applies for equity investors.
 This should first bring us to bonds.
-These can be said to be a &lt;i&gt;securitised evidence of indebtedness&lt;/i&gt;.
+These can be said to be a *securitised evidence of indebtedness*.
 They normally have maturities between 5 and 15 years and mostly a fixed-rate or floating-rate.
 As it is securities, it is freely transferable.
 There are registered bonds, in which the issuer has a registry of who currently owns the bonds and bearer bonds, meaning that they are anonymous and whoever shows up with the paper gets the interest.
 Bonds normally repay the principal at the end of the period and interest once or at different times of the year.
 They might be quoted as &quot;Bond1 11/2 2010&quot; being a bond with 5.5% interest maturing 2010.
 Bonds are normally quoted at prices in relation to 100%, meanign that a bond valued at 95 is traded at 95% of face value.

-&lt;b&gt;Duration&lt;/b&gt;
+**Duration**

 To quantify interest rate risk, you can use the measure of duration, introduced by F.R.
 Macaulay in 1938.
 In general you already have a coupon rate and mixed with the price and that coupon rate you get a yield to maturity which gives us the IRR of the bond.
 If the interest rates move, the fair return or YTM changes though and how much it changes depends on the sensitivty of the bond towards interest rates.
 This  is what duration measures.
 If your assets equal those of your liabilities and the duration of the both are the same, then your portfolio is immunised.
 This method can be applied to any know series of cash flows.